penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/press-permit-core/readme.txt

 == Changelog ==

+= 2.5.4 - 6 Dec 2018 =
+* Fixed : Pro - Excessive update checks on Plugins screen if any Pro extensions are installed but inactive
+* Fixed : Pro - Restrictive exceptions assigned directly to a post did not override direct-assigned enabling exceptions, even when PP_RESTRICTION_PRIORITY defined

 = 2.5.3 - 4 Dec 2018 =
 * Fixed : PHP warning on third party calls to get_terms() with an invalid taxonomies argument